pablodecm/phd_thesis/src/104_chapter_4.md

 ### Particle Identification and Regression {#eq:particle_id_reg}

-While the categorical latent variable $z_i$, denoting the interaction process that happened in the collision, is very useful to define an event selection or directly as a summary statistic, information about other latent variables can also be recovered using supervised machine learning.
+While the categorical latent variable $z_i$, denoting the interaction process that occurred in a given collision, is very useful to define an event selection or directly as a summary statistic, information about other latent variables can also be recovered using supervised machine learning.
 As discussed in [Section @sec:event_reco], event reconstruction techniques